BLavery/PiGyro/README.md

        http://node-arm.herokuapp.com/
 This installed node 0.12.1 for me.

-3. MODULES:  Use Node Package Manager (which installed as part of node):
+3. MODULES:  Use Node Package Manager (which installed as part of node).
+It doesn't seem to matter whether you load the modules locally or global.
  -       npm install socket.io ip node-static
-It doesn't seem to matter whether you load the modules locally or global.

 4. THE TWO FILES:  Get them from github. https://github.com/BLavery/PiGyro